Mathematics of paper folding: Research

 Paper-folding problems are classified as either origami design or origami foldability problems.
 There are predominantly three current categories of computational origami research: universality results, efficient decision algorithms, and computational intractability results.
 A universality result defines the bounds of possibility given a particular model of folding.
 For example, a large enough piece of paper can be folded into any tree-shaped origami base, polygonal silhouette, and polyhedral surface.
 When universality results are not attainable, efficient decision algorithms can be used to test whether an object is foldable in polynomial time.
 Certain paper-folding problems do not have efficient algorithms.
 Computational intractability results show that there are no such polynomial-time algorithms that currently exist to solve certain folding problems.
-For example, it is NP-hard to evaluate whether a given crease pattern folds into any flat origami.
+For example, it is NP-complete to determine whether a given finite crease pattern folds flat.
+It is an undecidable problem to test whether a recursively-defined fractal crease pattern, on a square sheet of origami paper, folds flat.

 In 2017, Erik Demaine of the Massachusetts Institute of Technology and Tomohiro Tachi of the University of Tokyo published a new universal algorithm that generates practical paper-folding patterns to produce any 3-D structure.
 The new algorithm built upon work that they presented in their paper in 1999 that first introduced a universal algorithm for folding origami shapes that guarantees a minimum number of seams.
 The algorithm will be included in Origamizer, a free software for generating origami crease patterns that was first released by Tachi in 2008.